VANCOUVER’S JOURNEY TO 100% RENEWABLE ENERGY

-In June and July of 2015, Renewable Cities convened three full-day dialogues on waste, the built environment, and transportation that included participants from the City of Vancouver and other stakeholders.
-The purpose of the dialogues was to explore the challenges, opportunities, and quick starts for the City of Vancouver in reaching 100% renewable energy.
+In June and July of 2015, Renewable Cities partnered with the City of Vancouver to help guide the development of the Renewable City Strategy, a first in North America.
+We provided three independently facilitated dialogues with staff and key stakeholders on the topics of waste, the built environment, and transportation.
+The workshops provided an open space to explore challenges, opportunities, and quick starts for the City of Vancouver in reaching 100% renewable energy.

-We will continue to work with the City of Vancouver and local and international stakeholders in the implementation of the 100% RE strategy.
+We will continue to work with the City of Vancouver and other stakeholders in the implementation of 100% renewable energy, both locally and beyond.

 Header image courtesy of Flickr user ross_strachan